HackSoftware/Django-Styleguide/README.md

 ---

-## 📢 **We are running a Django Styleguide Survey!** 📢
+## 📢 **The Django Styleguide Survey has ended.
+Expect results soon.** 📢

-1. Learn more here - <https://www.hacksoft.io/blog/django-styleguide-survey> - **or simply jump to the survey here** - <https://form.jotform.com/213492755022049>.
-1. The survey takes 5 to 10 minutes to complete.
-1. We will run the survey for 2 months and a half, until the end of February.
-1. When the survey is done, 10 participants are going to be picked at random, each of them receiving a $50 Amazon gift card.
+1. More about it here - <https://www.hacksoft.io/blog/django-styleguide-survey>.
+1. Issue where we track the feedback - <https://github.com/HackSoftware/Django-Styleguide/issues/90>.

 ---